WXtrack - Satellite tracking

 - Quick access to Sat

-Batch and Kepler Manager through the Tools menu.
+Batch and Kepler Updater through the Tools menu.

 - The Tracker Test command is considerably enhanced by